 This symposium will investigate visual media that communicated political ideas, arguments, positions, and forms of resistance in the early modern period.
-Papers addressing any geographic location or medium are welcome; approaches that center on understudied media, artwork that crossed national boarders, or involved cultural exchange are especially of interest.
+Papers addressing any geographic location or medium are welcome; approaches that center on understudied media, artwork that crossed national borders, or involved cultural exchange are especially of interest.

 The event coincides with “Fake News & Lying Pictures: Political Prints in the Dutch Republic” (Aug.
 25—Dec.
 17,2022), an international-loan exhibition of 100 prints and illustrated books that explores the myriad and complex visual strategies printmakers in the United Provinces used to lionize and demonize domestic and international leaders, memorialize historical events, and form consensus for collective action.

 The symposium will be hybrid, blending in person presentations with online presentations via zoom to make the event more equitable and permit international participation.